PD Info Public Domain Information Project

 Popular Song

 1924 - w.
 Otto Harbach & Oscar Hammerstein II m.
-Rudolf Friml P - Rose Marie PD Reprint
+Rudolf Friml P - Rose Marie

 Santa Claus Blues